Waltham Forest College

 The Education and Skills Funding Agency was established on 1 April 2017, and is an executive agency of the Department for Education.
 It takes on functions previously carried out by the Education Funding Agency and the Skills Funding Agency.
 The ESFA brings together the former responsibilities of the Education Funding Agency (EFA) and Skills Funding Agency (SFA) to create a single agency accountable for funding education and skills for children, young people and adults.
 ESFA is an executive agency, sponsored by the Department for Education.

-Cultural Capital have successfully working with Lambeth College for the past 4 years.
-Different support services include Advice and Guidance, Mentoring, workshops and access to a qualified counsellor.
+Cultural Capital have successfully worked with Lambeth College for the past 4 years.
+Offering different support services including Advice and Guidance, Mentoring, workshops and access to a qualified counsellor.

 Groundwork provide training and create jobs, reduce energy use and waste, re-connect people with nature and transform whole neighbourhoods.
 Step by step they’ll go on changing places and changing lives until everywhere is vibrant and green, every community is strong enough to shape its own destiny and everyone can reach their potential.
 Cultural Capital were also a partner on Groundworks’ “Gang Prevention” programme.
 The programme was to support young people who are vulnerable to becoming involved in gangs and youth violence.